Looking to learn more?

 When we began working on YippieMail, Alex was living in San Jose, and I was living in Mountain View.
 For those of you not familiar with the Bay Area, these two cities are not very far apart, but when you factor in the horrendous traffic conditions, it can easily take well over an hour to drive between the two (while it might only take 20-30 minutes without traffic).
 It was then we decided to work remotely rather than getting an office somewhere in between.
 Ever since, in all our subsequent ventures (Blotter, and then Screenly) have been remote-only.

 To this day, even though both Alex and I both live in London, we only get together every other month or so in person to catch up.
-Moreover, in my new venture (WoTT), we have adopted this remote philosophy even if both founders are located in London.

 So what have I learned over this decade of working and running remote teams?
 Let’s dive in.